epw/consensus/consensus.md

 \Begin{Narrator}

 From time to time, things will happen in game that feel like they deserve to be followed up on, but aren't tied to any obvious way to track them.
 Maybe a friend felt snubbed about something, maybe a character made a deal and it's unclear when the debt will be called in, maybe a character or player had an idea that was too juicy to just forget about.
 They can be large or small.
-It can even just be that something feels like it Matters, like the time I saw a character reach into their sister's mind and wipe away a memory.
-We knew a line had been crossed, and this should come back in the story.
+It can even just be that something feels like it Matters, like seeing a character reach into their sister's mind and wipe away a memory.
+It might be clear that a line has been crossed, and this should come back in the story.

 \End{Narrator}